ray4go/goraygen/README.md

 ### Notes

 - `goraygen` only generates wrappers for Ray tasks and actors defined in Golang, not for tasks or actors defined in Python.
-- The returned Future objects from wrapper remote call and `ray.Put()` can be passed as parameters to other wrapper remote calls.
+- The returned `Future` objects from wrapper remote call as well as `ray.Put()` can be passed as parameters to other wrapper remote calls.
-  The objectRef returned by `ray.RemoteCall` and `actor.RemoteCall` can't be used as parameters to wrapper remote calls.
+  The `ObjectRef` returned by `ray.RemoteCall` and `actor.RemoteCall` can't be used as parameters to wrapper remote calls.
-- `Cancel()` and `ray.Wait()` are not natively supported on Future types.
-Use `objectRef.Cancel()` and `ray.Wait()` with the underlying object references via `future.ObjectRef()`.
+- `Cancel()` and `ray.Wait()` are not natively supported on `Future` types.
+Instead, get the underlying object references via `future.ObjectRef()` anc call `objectRef.Cancel()` and `ray.Wait()`.
 - Variadic parameters are partially supported in wrapper functions.
-You can't pass mixed types in variadic parameters (i.e., both concrete values and Future objects).
+You can't pass mixed types in variadic parameters (i.e., both concrete values and `Future` objects).
 - Do not manually edit generated files.
-The generated `ray_workload_wrappers.go` file is overwritten on each run of `goraygen`.
+The generated `ray_workload_wrappers.go` file will be overwritten on each run of `goraygen`.

 ## Examples